bouwe77/react-testing-library-101/README.md

   - Use to check an element is NOT there with `expect`

 - Asserting with `expect`

-- `findBy` queries

-  - For getting elements asynchronously
-  - Use when you need to wait for a promise or rerender

 - Recap of Queries, and which one to use when: